Jsparrow/jsparrow.github.io/docs/rules/remove-null-check-before-instanceof.md

 ## Description

-Finds and removes null checks before occurrences of instanceof.
-Since null is not an instance of anything, the null check is redundant.
+Finds and removes null checks before occurrences of `instanceof`.
+Since `null` is not an instance of anything, the null check is redundant.

 ## Benefits